 Early on I made the brash statement that our flesh isn’t bad.
 I was hoping to pique your interest.
 So why isn’t it bad?

-God made us as empty vessels –needing to be filled with Him, by Him and for Him.
+Because God made us as empty vessels that need to be filled with Him, by Him and for Him.
 To give us time and opportunity to find that out, He gave us a temporary mechanism for operating independently . . . without Him.
-(Of course, it’s our flesh.)
+(Of course, that’s the purpose of our flesh.)

 Without those experiences we wouldn’t have needed God.
 There would be no praise for His mercy, His protection, His provision, His strength, His compassion.
 We would still be competing as little gods trying to prove our worth for the short time we’re here.

 Surely the flesh isn’t good . . . not with good meaning that it’s valuable to God and that He will keep it forever.
 And yes, the flesh is evil . . . with evil meaning that He will abandon it to oblivion.
 But is it bad?
 On the contrary, our flesh shows us every day that we aren’t God . . . and that only He is.

 During this journey of faith, God steadily changes the way we think; He renews our minds so that we increasingly grow in an intimate understanding and knowledge of Him.
 (That’s from the first part of Romans chapter 12 and First Corinthians chapter two).
 As we grow in this knowledge, we (as His ambassadors for Christ) tell others about the One who gave us new life.

 The flesh is neither good nor bad: neither pleasing nor displeasing.
 God designed it to motivate us when His Spirit isn’t.
 As such, the deeds motivated by the flesh cannot please Him . . . only those deeds motivated by the Spirit can (from Romans chapter eight).